uribench/censor/README.md

 ## Maintaining the Blacklist File

 Changes to the blacklist file are done on its plain text version.
+The `censor.sh` script is making use of the `grep` command, therefore, each blacklisted word has to be placed in a separate line (i.e., `grep` takes the whole line for pattern match).

-Following are the two commands to encrypt/decrypt when needed using `blacklist.txt` as an example:
+Following are the two commands to encrypt/decrypt the blacklist file when needed.
+These commands are using `blacklist.txt` as an example:

 ```bash
 # Encrypt: